Vivo perché vario

 Seeds of choice

-The Cuneese area invests in biodiversity.
-The campaign originates from the collaboration with a multidisciplinary group of experts — and later rolled out across the entire province: dozens of posters, a public event, and a travel‑guide booklet.
+The Cuneo area invests in biodiversity.
+The campaign grew out of a collaboration with a multidisciplinary group of experts — and later rolled out across the province: dozens of posters, a public event, and a travel‑guide booklet.

-To design effective public communication on a wide and complex topic such as agro‑food biodiversity, you need a table of experts — and to build that, you need a studio capable of combining creativity with attentive listening.
+Designing effective public communication on a broad and complex topic like agro-food biodiversity requires a table of experts — and building that table requires a studio capable of combining creativity with attentive listening.

-Bellissimo joins hands with the four Local Action Groups (LAG) active in the province of Cuneo —Langhe Roero Leader, Mongioie, Tradizione delle Terre Occitane, and Valli Gesso Vermenagna Pesio— to deliver a joint campaign that highlights the real value of biodiversity and the positive impact of consumer choices.
-In doing so, it addresses citizens and consumers but also the entire supply chain: farms, retailers, hospitality, and catering.
+Bellissimo joins hands with the four Local Action Groups (LAGs) active in the province of Cuneo —Langhe Roero Leader, Mongioie, Tradizione delle Terre Occitane, and Valli Gesso Vermenagna Pesio— to deliver a joint campaign highlighting the real value of biodiversity and the positive impact of consumer choices.
+In doing so, the campaign addresses citizens and consumers, but also the entire supply chain: farms, retailers, hospitality, and catering.
 Insights from the LAGs: find out more here.

 The multidisciplinary nature of the topic —a “prism”— is reflected in the composition of the expert panel brought together by the LAGs: an agronomist, an economist, a clinical nutritionist, the director of Slow Food, a researcher, and a veterinarian.
 During the three sessions led by Bellissimo, discussions covered responsible farming practices and productivity, livestock and the environment, logistics and pricing, businesses and communities, education, nutrition, and health.
-Session by session, the studio’s task was to navigate the many insights generated and identify the most impactful elements for a communication campaign that is accessible, engaging, and broadly appealing, yet precise and accurate in its messaging — both enjoyable and exact.
+Session by session, the studio’s task was to navigate the wide range of insights generated and identify the most impactful elements for a communication campaign — ensuring it is accessible, engaging, and broadly appealing, yet precise and accurate in with enjoyable, exact key messages.

 The experts involved in the discussion panels: Giacomo Ballari (Fondazione Agrion), Emilio Bosio (Provincial Order of Veterinary Doctors, Cuneo), Cloè Dalla Costa (Clinical Nutrition, ASL CN2), Vitaliano Fiorillo (Invernizzi Agri Lab, SDA Bocconi), Serena Milano (Slow Food), Marco Pittarello (Department of Veterinary Sciences, University of Turin).

 This is how Vivo perché vario came to life.
-At its simplest, the campaign expresses a straightforward equation: more variety means more life — in terms of health, fertility, sustainability, and social and economic vitality.
-The main visual represents the systemic nature of biodiversity, linking “fields, shelves, and tables” and benefiting individuals, communities, and the environment alike.
+At its core, the campaign expresses a straightforward equation: more variety means more life — in terms of health, fertility, sustainability, and social and economic vitality.
+The main visual represents the systemic nature of biodiversity, linking “fields, shelves, and dining tables” to the benefit of individuals, communities, and the environment.
 The call to action encourages choosing local, high-quality products.

 The language is simple and to-the-point, designed to reach the widest possible audience.
 Layered graphics illustrate the interconnection between nature and products.

 A second series of multi-subject visuals uses practical examples to illustrate the positive impact of environmentally friendly production techniques on society and the environment.
 What lies behind high‑valley cultivation, local varieties, and choosing seasonal products?
-Care for the environment, the possibility of continuing to live in the mountains, healthier diets… This is not the first time Bellissimo has tackled these topics in detail: the experience with Regione Piemonte and developing communications for the Programma di Sviluppo Rurale, was highly instructive.
+Care for the environment, the possibility of sustaining mountain communities, healthier diets… Bellissimo has tackled these topics before: previous work with Regione Piemonte and developing communications for the Programma di Sviluppo Rurale was highly instructive.

 We greatly appreciated your ability to combine clarity and creativity: you managed to turn complex concepts into messages that are both effective and emotionally engaging.